Administrative Controls

 • Housekeeping: Sustaining a clean and clutter-free space will greatly reduce the risk of injury and can minimize the severity of an accident.

-• Signs: Wall signs and floor signs can be posted or installed to enforce administrative controls.
+• Warning Signs: Wall signs and floor signs can be posted or installed to enforce administrative controls.
 Visual cues can remind workers which areas are prohibited from entering, when breaks need to be taken to limit heat exposure, and much more.

 Other FREE Resources: